hdjwi-1dc-vsaw-134-soo/ChoiceCharterDayAndNight/README.md

 Learn more about us at https://100roadsdesign.com.

-# About the map
+## About the map

-There are two virtual campuses in this repository.
+There is one virtual campuse in this repository.

 ![map](cc-garden-of-eden-readme.png)

 Map name: Choice Charter School Garden of Eden.

-# Copyright
+## Copyright

 This map is the sole property of 100 Roads Design LLC.
 All rights are reserved by 100 Roads Design LLC.
 All contents of the map may not be reproduced, distributed (for sale or otherwise), or create derivative works of the copyrighted work without the express written permission of 100 Roads Design LLC.